arpit-agr/code-squad-work/src/index.md

           [
             "Dive into Generative Art using Kojo",
             "Mobile App development",
-            "Intro to HTML, CSS, Javascript",
+            "Introduction to HTML, CSS, Javascript",
           ],
       },
       {